Account AccessLog In & UnlockMore Log In Options

 Log In With Device

-Although most people log into their Bitwarden vault with a master password, there is a more convenient method of doing so called passwordless authentication.
+Set up log in with a device for faster, more convenient Bitwarden access.
+This login method, called passwordless authentication, eliminates the need to enter your master password every time you log in.
 Using Log in with device, any time you log into Bitwarden on one device, you can opt to use a different Bitwarden app you're logged in to to approve the authentication request instead of typing your master password.

 Prepare to log in with a device